emmawalshdev/living-landscapes/README.md

 #### Clients Stories

-* As a prospective client, I would like to find an 'about us' section on the website, so that I can learn about the company and it's staff so that I can understand what services are provided and if the staff are adequately qualified.
+* * As a prospective client, I would like to find an 'about' section on the website, so that I can learn about the company, it's services and qualification of the staff.
     * A dedicated 'About' page has been created, which includes content on the company's mission,the services they provide and a detailed description on each team member and their skills.
     * The company's services are also viewable on the 'About' page.
 Within the footer, quick contact-us links have been provided to encourage the user to get in touch with any queries.